 The albergue in O Cebreiro was freezing that night and, though I had three layers top and bottom, I could not get warm.
-Unsurprising then when I went out and found the village a pretty winter wonderland in the snow.
+Unsurprising then when I went out and found the village of O Cebreiro a pretty winter wonderland in the snow.

 Once after a long spell of watching my feet only I looked up to see what I was convinced was a wolf in the middle of the road.
 Actually it was just a loud and quite large Alsatian.
 It was about this point I was seriously reconsidering the wisdom of my plan and was in two minds whether to double back and see if I could call a taxi.
 I almost regretted not at one point.